Window Vision Functions

 Returns:

-The count of pixels matching the specified color.
+Number of pixels matching the specified colour.

 get_all_colors_with_counts(rect: tuple[int, int, int, int] | None = None) list[tuple[tuple[int, int, int], int]][source]